evanharmon/in-mono/headspace/aws/aws-exam-tips-services.md

 - can be mounted to on-premise over DX or VPN
 - cost is $0.30 per GB-month
+- great for static data across multi - AZ as immediately available

 ## Direct Connect (DX)

 - if encryption needed, use DX Plus VPN to get IPSec
+- for PCI-DSS - NO PUBLIC INTERFACES

 ## Global Accelerator

 - avoids DNS caching issues

+## ACM

+- ACM manages private key, so no exporting an ACM cert for use on EC2 instances

+## CloudTrail

+- use log file integrity validation for extra security
+- use S3 MFA delete bucket policy for additional security
+- DO NOT use bucket versioning as this would allow / encourage log file changes

+## Gateway Load Balancers

+only used to deploy virtual appliances!!!

+## CloudFormation

+- StackSets are for deploying to multiple regions / accounts!

+## NAT Gateway

+- provides static IP address (duh)